How to slow down time on your wedding day

 Put on your invisibility cloak.
 We’re going undercover.

-Want to make your wedding feel like a gloooorious slowwww Sunday?
+Want to make your wedding feel like a slowwww Sunday?

-Good news: I’ve been a professional wedding-goer for over 12 years and have picked up some helpful time-saving hacks along the way.
+Good news: I’ve been a professional wedding-goer for 15 years and have picked up some helpful time-saving hacks along the way.

 Let’s dive right in with…

-To be all-in on your wedding day, feeling chilled and content, you need to think and plan ahead.
+To be all-in on your wedding day, immersed in every moment, you’ll want to plan ahead.

 Otherwise, you’ll be chasing your